Iron Fist (character): Orson Randall

 Born and raised in K'un-Lun after his parents' airship crashed in the city in the late 19th century, Orson Randall became the Iron Fist after besting Shou-Lao when he was seventeen years old, becoming the first Westerner to do so.
 During World War I, Randall joined the Freedom's Five along with Union Jack, Phantom Eagle, Crimson Cavalier and Sir Steel.
 The bloodshed Randall witnessed in the war deeply traumatized him, causing him to turn to drugs to escape.
 In 1933, Randall was summoned back to K'un-Lun to participate in the Tournament of Heaven, but refused to participate, having been changed by his experiences in the war.
 When confronted by the Immortal Weapons, Randall killed the Crane Champion of K'un-Zi in self defense and fled, taking the Book of the Iron Fist with him.

 While in hiding, Randall met young orphan Wendell Rand and adopted him as his ward, training him in martial arts while filling his head with stories of K'un-Lun and the Iron Fist, causing Wendell to seek the city out himself once he came of age.
 Sometime after the 1960s Randall was believed to have died, leaving behind a vast fortune to Wendell, making him incredibly wealthy.
 In truth, Randall was living in drug-soaked seclusion in Thailand for decades.
 While the next Tournament of Heaven neared, the Steel Serpent and his allies arrived to kill him, causing Randall to flee to New York to seek out his successor and Wendell's son Danny, giving him the Book of the Iron Fist and informing him of the upcoming Tournament and their histories.
 During another encounter with the Steel Serpent, Randall is mortally wounded and transfers his chi to Danny before dying.

+During the events of Damnation, Orson accepts a deal by Mephisto to reclaim his soul and live again if he wins 24 fights in 24 hours at a tournament held in the Hotel Inferno in Las Vegas.
+Danny and Fat Cobra attempt to talk Orson out of fighting but he refuses.
+When Danny refuses the fight promoter D'Kay's offer to fight for him, D'Kay has Orson fight Danny's deceased half sister Miranda as his final opponent.
+Danny reluctantly accepts and D'Kay forces him, Orson, Fat Cobra and Miranda to fight the Legion of Vengeance.
+Realizing they are outmatched, Orson sacrifices himself to free the others at the cost of his soul.

+Instead of ceasing to exist, Orson's spirit survives into the afterlife.